influxdata/telegraf/docs/CONFIGURATION.md

 The inverse of `taginclude`.
 Tags with a tag key matching one of the patterns will be discarded from the metric.
 Any tag can be filtered including global tags and the agent `host` tag.

-- **always_include_local_tags**:
-If `true` always include the tags specified in the plugin when tag-filtering via `taginclude` or `tagexclude`.
-This removes the need to specify local tags twice.
-The option is only effective if tag-filtering is performed.

 ### Filtering Examples